They Were Sisters: Plot

-The film focuses on the lives of three sisters; Lucy (Phyllis Calvert), Vera (Anne Crawford) and Charlotte (Dulcie Gray).
+The film focuses on the lives of three sisters: Lucy, Vera and Charlotte.
 It opens at a dance in 1919, establishing their personalities and following them through courtship and marriage.
 While the sisters remain close to one another, their characters and paths through life are very different.

 Lucy is the most stable, sensible, practical and in a happy marriage, whose greatest sadness is her inability to have children, which she sublimates by lavishing affection on her nephews and nieces.
 Vera is married with a child but the relationship is humdrum and loveless and she is restless and bored, indulging her appetite for adventure and excitement through a series of flirtations, which sometimes go beyond the bounds of the socially acceptable.
-Charlotte is a cowed drudge, suffering emotional abuse at the hands of her manipulative, brutal husband Geoffrey (James Mason), who belittles and humiliates her in front of their three children.
+Charlotte is a cowed drudge, suffering emotional abuse at the hands of her manipulative, brutal husband Geoffrey, who belittles and humiliates her in front of their three children.

 The film shifts between the three households but its main focus is the way in which Lucy and Vera have to look on, unable to provide effective help despite their best attempts, as Charlotte's treatment by her husband (who, it is strongly implied, is also engaging in an unhealthy relationship with their elder daughter) becomes ever more shocking and she descends into alcoholism to blur her despair.
 A final attempt by Charlotte to flee Geoffrey ends in tragedy.
 Vera's marriage, too, crumbles as her husband discovers her in a serious extra-marital relationship and petitions for divorce.
 The film ends by showing Charlotte's and Vera's children being cared for by the childless Lucy.